 How do I complain?

-If you are unhappy with the outcome of your complaint, you can contact the Disability Complaints Officer by submitting a complaint form.
-You can get a complaint form from your Assessment Officer or Liaison Officer.
+If you would like to make a complaint you can contact the Disability Complaints Officer by submitting a complaint form.
+You can get a complaint form from your Assessment Officer, Liaison Officer or directly from the Disability Complaints Officer.

 You can contact the Disability Complaints Officer by calling 045 880 400 or by e-mailing email@example.com